TMYO98/Ability_hand_flappy_bird/README.md

 # Ability Flappy Bird

-A Flappy Bird game controlled by EMG (electromyography) signals from the **ABILITY HAND** prosthetic, connected over Bluetooth Low Energy.
-Includes a **Dual Site Training** mode for rehabilitation exercises requiring selective muscle control.
+A 80% vibecoded Flappy Bird game controlled by EMG (electromyography) signals from the **ABILITY HAND** prosthetic, connected over Bluetooth Low Energy.
+Includes a **Dual Site Training** mode for exercises requiring selective muscle control.

 ---

 ## How it works

 1. Connect to the ABILITY HAND over BLE
-2. The app reads your EMG thresholds (`RD` = positive channel, `RE` = negative channel)
+2. The app reads the ABILITY HAND EMG thresholds
 3. Muscle contraction above the threshold → bird jumps and hovers
 4. Release → bird falls
-5. **Dual Site Training**: the bird turns red (CH1) or blue (CH2) at random intervals — only the matching muscle contraction controls the bird
+5. **Dual Site Training**: the bird turns red (CH1) or blue (CH2) at random intervals — only the matching muscle contraction (EMG CHANNEL) controls the bird

 ---